 What is the TDM exam?

-The Therapeutics Decision Making (TDM) exam is for International medical graduates (IMGs) in Family Medicine through the Medical Council of Canada (MCC).
+The Therapeutics Decision Making (TDM) exam is for International medical graduates (IMGs) in Family Medicine, and is available through the Medical Council of Canada (MCC).
 Through the TDM exam, your clinical skills and knowledge are reviewed to ensure you can practice at the level we expect of physicians in Canada.
 It standardizes the selection process for practice readiness assessment (PRA) programs across Canada.

 The TDM exam is not required for physicians who are eligible for our Provisional Register and who have Recognized Training and Certification Outside Canada through the College of Family Physicians of Canada (CFPC).

 For more information on the exam, visit MCC’s TDM Exam Information.